 To learn more about MediCal, call the 24-hour automated InfoLine at 1-877-96-BENEFITS or 1-877-962-3633, or visit the Santa Clara County Medi-Cal Health Coverage web site.
 If you wish to apply for Medi-Cal however, your eligibility can only be fully evaluated by an Eligibility Worker (EW) at one of the County’s Social Services Agency Intake Offices.
 If and when you decide to apply, your Eligibility Worker will explain in further detail what requirements specifically apply to your situation.

 *(not a governmental program) The Partnership for Prescription Assistance helps qualifying patients without prescription drug coverage get the medicines they need for free or nearly free.

 Covered California™ is an easy-to-use marketplace implementing the federal in California.
 Through Covered California, you and your family can compare affordable, quality health insurance options and choose the one that best fits your needs and budget.
 By law, your coverage can’t be dropped or denied if you have a pre-existing medical condition or if you get sick.
 You may even be able to get financial assistance through Covered California to make your health coverage more affordable.

 * To receive help with signing-up for Covered California in your area, you can search for persons and organizations certified and trained to provide such assistance:

 - Go to the Covered California web site

-- Click on the free “Find Local Help” button on the left side of the home page
+- Mouse over the “Find Help” menu at the upper right side of the home page

-- You will see links to get help from local:
+- You will see links to various ways of getting assistance, including:

-- County Services Agencies – County eligibility workers can tell you about your health coverage options, help you apply and determine your eligibility for assistance in covering all or a portion of the cost.
+- Find County Office – Locate your County eligibility workers who can tell you about your health coverage options, help you apply and determine your eligibility for assistance in covering all or a portion of the cost.
 They can also determine your eligibility for nutrition benefits and cash assistance.
-For Santa Clara County, go to:
+The office for Santa Clara County: